Datnia/duo-studio/content/journal/custom-web-development/custom-web-development.md

 <h3 id="backend">The back-end: behind the scenes</h3>

 Back-end developers build the server-side components of a website or web app - the things we don't see.
 They work with languages like PHP or Python and databases like MongoDB or MySQL.
 This also includes the implementation of the logic, database interactions, and server operations that power the functionality and data management of a website or app.
 Another example is API (application programming interface) development, which allows websites to interact with external services; an example is connecting it to a CRM (Customer Relationship Manager), like HubSpot, Salesforce or Mailchimp.
-If you want a comprehensive guide, head over to [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Introduction){target="_blank"}.
+If you want a comprehensive guide, head over to the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Introduction){target="_blank"}.

 {% image "./cms-logos.webp", "cms-logos" %}

 <h2 id="cms">Content Management Systems (CMS)</h2>

 With all this talk about developers, programming and code, how will non-technical people be able to manage their own websites?
-Luckily the development of CMS systems has introduced a customized approach that significantly streamlines website editing.
+Luckily the development of CMS systems has introduced a customized approach that streamlines website editing.
 Thanks to modern frameworks and reliable platforms like WordPress, crafting the easily editable website is now achievable for everyone.

 <h3 id="wordpress">WordPress and custom themes</h3>